megaannum/vimside/README.md

 ActWin's behavior is defined by the client that creates an instance.

+Merged the options default.vim file into the defined.vim file.

 Added highlight parsing code.
+Changed functions to return error message rather than throw exceptions.

 Added cterm/gui color management code.